Sloyd: Sloyd in Sweden

-Sloyd also aims to develop the student's practical knowledge, and their ability to solve practical problems through knowledge of different working processes, as well as how to evaluate the results of their own work during the production process by trying out different ways to handle specific tools or materials or by choosing alternative tools and materials.
+In other words, the subject of slöjd in Swedish schools aims to develop the student's practical knowledge, and their ability to solve practical problems through knowledge of different working processes, as well as how to evaluate the results of their own work during the production process by trying out different ways to handle specific tools or materials or by choosing alternative tools and materials.

 Sloyd in America

 Born in Finland, Meri Toppelius was the first to introduce the sloyd system in the United States.

 The major points of sloyd introduction in the United States were Gustaf Larsson's Sloyd Teacher Training School, which was housed on the fourth floor of the North Bennet Street Industrial School (now the North Bennet Street School) in Boston, and at the Baron de Hirsch Trade School in NYC.

 Of the sloyd system, North Bennet Street Industrial School's annual report from the school year 1908–1909 had the following to say:

 That same annual report goes on to say that "The Sloyd Training School, for many years occupying the fourth floor, was given a new building on Harcourt Street, the growth and demands upon the school has increased to such an extent as made the old quarters entirely inadequate.
 The implication is that the teachings were further absorbed into the Boston educational system.

 Gustaf Larsson wrote a number of books about sloyd and sloyd education, and B.B.
 Hoffmann, principal of the Baron De Hirsch Trade School, also published an important text.
 Ednah Anne Rich, a graduate of Gustaf Larsson's school in Boston and of the Sloyd Training School at Nääs started Sloyd teacher training in Santa Barbara.
 In a few years, sloyd was being taught in hundreds of schools throughout the US.